 -

-Dra Mu Opera Company Presents Henri Elkan, conductor presents Aida Concert program; during intermission Raymond Pace Alexander, JD paid special tribute to Conductor Henri Elkan (Schloss 1949).
+Dra Mu Opera Company Presents Henri Elkan, conductor presents Aida Concert program which states that, during intermission, Raymond Pace Alexander, JD paid special tribute to Conductor Henri Elkan (Schloss 1949).

 The Dra-Mu Opera Company, "Dra-Mu", was a significant Black opera company in Philadelphia, active during the mid-20th century.
 Co-founded by Raymond L. Smith and Henri Elkan (Van Atta 1980), the company provided a platform for Black artists to perform operatic works at a time when opportunities in mainstream opera were limited due to racial discrimination.